What is surgical orthodontics?

-During your orthodontic treatment, which usually lasts 1 – 2 years, braces and regular adjustments will be required.
+During your orthodontic treatment, which usually lasts one to two years, braces and regular adjustments will be required.
 As your teeth move with the braces, you may think that your bite is getting worse rather than better.
 However, when your jaws are placed into proper alignment following surgery, the teeth will then fit into place.

 Surgery is performed in a hospital environment by an oral maxillofacial surgeon.
 With lower jaw surgery, the jawbone where teeth are situated is moved forward or backward, as needed.
 In upper jaw surgery, the jaw can be repositioned forward or backward, or the jaw can be raised or lowered.
 Other facial bones that contribute to alignment may also be repositioned or augmented.

 Following surgery, you should be able to return to school or work within two weeks.
-During the healing time, your orthodontist "fine-tunes" your bite.
-In most cases, braces are removed within 6 to 12 months following surgery.
+During the healing time, your orthodontist ‘fine tunes’ your bite.
+In most cases, braces are removed within six to 12 months following surgery.
 After your braces are removed, you will wear a retainer to maintain your beautiful new smile.